-Currently, all of YS Group's operations are carried out in the PRC.
+Currently, YS Group involves significant operation carried out in the PRC.
 Accordingly, YS Group's business, financial condition and results of operations may be influenced by the political, economic and legal environment in the PRC, and by the general state of the PRC's economy.
 YS Group's operations in the PRC are subject to specific considerations and significant risks not typically associated with companies in North America and Western Europe.
 YS Group's results may be adversely affected by changes in governmental policies with respect to laws and regulations, anti-inflationary measures, currency conversion and remittance abroad, and rates and methods of taxation, among other things.
-Although YS Group has not experienced losses from these situations and believes it is in compliance with existing laws, this may not be indicative of future results.
+Although YS Group has not experienced losses from these situations and believes that it is in compliance with existing laws, this may not be indicative of future results.